jtmcg/Web-Hacking-101/README.md

 # Web-Hacking-101

-The code for my Web Hacking 101 lecture
+Here you will find the code for my Web Hacking 101 lecture.

+This is meant for educational purposes only.